joshbeckman/notes/subscribe.md

 - [Blog RSS feed](/feed/blog.xml)
 - [Notes RSS feed](/feed/notes.xml)

-If you prefer Mastodon/Fediverse: blog posts are [syndicated to Mastodon](https://mastodon.social/@joshbeckman) and [[soon] syndicated to Bluesky](https://bsky.app/profile/joshbeckman.org) (where you can also reply/messaage me).
+If you prefer federated social networks, blog posts are [syndicated to Mastodon](https://mastodon.social/@joshbeckman) and [syndicated to Bluesky](https://bsky.app/profile/joshbeckman.org) (where you can also reply/messaage me).

 If you prefer email newsletters: